contentacms/contentacms.github.io/index.md

 Join the discussion in the [#contenta Slack channel](https://drupal.slack.com/messages/C5A70F7D1).

-For documention on the development on contenta_jsonapi itself, see [docs/development](https://github.com/contentacms/contenta_jsonapi/blob/master/docs/development.md).
+For documentation on the development on contenta_jsonapi itself, see [docs/development](https://github.com/contentacms/contenta_jsonapi/blob/master/docs/development.md).